"Final Fantasy XII" Beginner's Tips

 - You can't control Guests' gambits.
 They will pick fights with enemies you don't want them to, use up all your potions and hi-potions, and leave toothpaste in the sink.

-There are a couple ways to mitigate this.
+There are a couple of ways to mitigate this.

 Foe: Party Leader's Target ensures that your allies will ONLY attack a foe after you've told the party leader to attack it.
 The downside of this tactic is that if you haven't yet selected a target or your target has been killed, everyone will stand around picking their noses until you select a new target.